 The novels that make up the trilogy are A Brownstone in Brookly, Philly Style and Philly Profile and Ghost of Atlanta.
 Mr. Thompson won the 2011 Readers Favorite National Gold Medal Award in General Fiction for Ghost of Atlanta.
 Mr. Thompson also received the Georgia Author of the Year nomination for Philly Style and Philly Profile, from the Georgia Writers Association, and Ghost of Atlanta.

-Mr. Thompson's fourth novel, Phantoms of Rockwood, was published in 2013.
+Mr. Thompson's fourth novel, Purple Phantoms, published 2013.

-Mr. Thompson’s is working on a fifth novel which will be published in 2014: Chasing the Wind.
-Mr. Thompson is a former Creative Writing/Publishing Instructor at Atlanta’s Evening at Emory’s Writers Studio.
+Mr. Thompson's is working on a fifth novel which will be published in 2016: Stormy Winds .
+Mr. Thompson is a former Creative Writing/Publishing Instructor at Atlanta's Evening at Emory's Writers Studio.